mojtaba-peyrovi/Deep-Learning-tensorflow/TensorFlow-Tutorial-Files/8-Recurrent-Neural-Networks/README.md

 Later we try to predict way more steps further along the sequence based on seed series( in this example all zeros)

+see the code in file: RNN_implementation.ipynb

+#### Word2Vec library:
+This library, is a useful library for NLP analysis and it vectorizes words into vectors.

+Words are another type of recurrent neural network uses.

+In classic NLP words are typically replaced by numbers that show the frequency of the word in the sentence.
+Doing this approach we will lose information about the words relationship among themselves.

+##### Two approached of NLP:

+1) __Count-Based:__ frequency of words in corpus (متن)
+2) __Predictive-Based:__ Neighboring words are predicted based on a vector space.

+`Word2Vec ueses the predictive approach.`

+In this tutorial we learn one of the most important uses of Neural Networks, which is __Word2Vec model created by Thomas Mikolov et al.__

+The goal is to learn word embeddings by modeling each word as a vector in n-dimensional space.

+__EMBEDDING:__ An embedding is a mapping of a discrete — categorical — variable to a vector of continuous numbers.
+In the context of neural networks, embeddings are low-dimensional, learned continuous vector representations of discrete variables.
+Neural network embeddings are useful because they can reduce the dimensionality of categorical variables and meaningfully represent categories in the transformed space.

+##### Why do we use word-embedding?

+The reason, is because the vector representation of words in a n-dimensional space will be so sparce and we can't use them in the way we could use vectors for audio analysis, or image analysis.

+Word2Vec creates vectors spaced models that represent (embed) words in a continuous vector space.

+Using this approach, we can perform vector mathematics on words (add/subtract, or check similarity.)

+- During the training, similar words will find their vectors closer together.
+- The model may produce axes that represent concepts, such as gender, verbs, singular vs plural, etc.
+(word2vec-word-relationship-examples.jpg)

+Word2Vec comes in two different algorithms:

+1) __Skip-Gram model:__ better for larger datasets.
+Finds the context around a specific word.
+2) __CBOW(Continuous Bag Of Words):__ better for smaller datasets.
+Finds the word for a specific context.

+#####Let's start with CBOW:

+The training mechanism is called __Noise Contrastive Training__ and the goal of it, is to return high probability for the correct word, and the low probability for other words.

+Although using TF is powerful or making models of Word2Vec, but it can be so hard. so there is another library built on the top of TF, called [Gensim](https://radimrehurek.com/gensim/models/word2vec.html) that has a much simpler API.